 If desired, one can simulate ALMA observations using the simalma tasks of the CASA software package, or using the web-based ALMA Observation Support Tool.
 These tools take a model image as input and simulate the resulting ALMA image, accounting for the array configuration, instrumental noise, atmospheric phase delay, as well as the data reduction process.
 One can also use the compilation of molecular spectral line databases provided by the Splatalogue on-line catalogue to help plan spectral line observations.
-(See page 39 for links to these tools.)
+(See page 35 for links to these tools.)

-Proposal Review Process: Phase 1 submissions will be peer-reviewed by a single international committee that is divided into a number of science-themed review panels (Scientific Review).
+Proposal Review Process: Phase 1 submissions are peer-reviewed by a single international committee that is divided into a number of science-themed review panels (Scientific Review).
 Time will be awarded based on the proposal's scientific ranking and available time.
-The time available for projects will depend on the PI's institutional affiliation, with [33.75%, 33.75%, 22.5%, 10%] made available to projects associated with the North American, Europe, East Asian, and Chilean partners, respectively.
-Time
+The time available for projects will depend on the PI's institutional affiliation, with [33.75%, 33.75%, 22.5%, 10%] made available to projects associated with the North American, Europe, East